WHTJEON/widevine-dl/README.md

 - `VIDEO_ID` - Video Track ID Shown in Stream Info *(Leave blank for best)*
 - `AUDIO_ID` - Audio Track ID Shown in Stream Info *(Leave blank for best)*
 - `FILENAME` - Desired File Name of Final Decrypted File *(with extension!)*
+- If you only want to _download_ the encrypted content from the MPD File not _decrypt_ it, simply leave the `WideVineDecryptor Prompt` empty.

 ## Legal Notice
 Educational purposes only.
 Downloading DRM'ed materials may violate their Terms of Service.